Phantharatt/Amazon-Price-Check/README.md

-#Just mini Project can't use in real time check.
+# Just mini Project can't use in real time check.
+using
+import requests

+from bs4 import BeautifulSoup

+import smtplib

+import os

+from dotenv import load_dotenv